-- Provide documentation from MSU Financial Aid Office stating they are not in default of a federal or state guaranteed loan.
-This must be done every financial aid year, beginning in summer and ending the following spring. - Request a letter from the Department of Veterans Affairs stating ineligibility for Veterans Educational Assistance.
-The student may request this letter by calling 1-888-442-4551. - 3.
-Provide a copy of the DD214 discharge papers. - Complete a Statement of Qualifications available from MSU Veterans Affairs Office and the state of Texas Hazelwood application, beginning spring 2006.
+- Provide a benefits letter from the Department of Veterans Affairs Muskogee Educational Center. - 2.
+Provide a copy of the DD214 discharge papers. - Complete a Statement of Qualifications available from MSU Veterans Affairs Office and the state of Texas Hazlewood application, beginning spring 2006.